Qengineering/YoloCam/README.md

 ## Tip.

 We used the cheap RPi camera V1 for € 6,66.
-It works fine.
-However, the tiny plug from the embedded sensor to the PCB often can be loose.
-Somehow the software still supported the camera but didn't receive any video anymore.
-It took quite a while before we discovered the cause; the connector.
+However, the tiny plug from the embedded sensor to the PCB can be loose.
+The software still reports the camera but didn't receive any video.
+It took quite a while before we discovered the cause: the connector.
 Once glued, it now functions perfectly.<br/><br/>
 ![output image]( https://qengineering.eu/images/CheapRPiCam.webp)